 Skimming is a method where a player does a non-Back-to-Back line clear to make the stack more favorable.
 This page will focus more on skimming used for offense in the current guideline Tetris.

 In modern Tetris, skimming has a couple of utilities:

 - As mentioned before, the point of skimming is to lead the field into a more favorable stack.
-This gives the player more choice on how to place the subsequent minos such as building a TSD.
+This gives the player more choice on how to place the subsequent minos, such as building a TSD.

-However, skimming has three important drawbacks:
+However, skimming has three critical drawbacks:

 - The player loses Back-to-Back.

 - Non-Back-to-Back line clears inherently have lower attack efficiency.